Ayoub-Abouzid/Ayoub-Abouzid/README.md

-- 👋 Hi, I’m @Ayoub-Abouzid
+- 👋 Hi, I’m @Ayoub-Abouzid, i student from itis majorana high school where you learn

+   how to code and other things about elettronics and ecc...
 - 👀 I’m interested in

   -Computers, Microsoft, C#.